davidgm94/birth/stivale/STIVALE2.md

 The A20 gate is enabled.

-PIC/APIC IRQs are all masked.
+Legacy PIC and IO APIC IRQs are all masked.

+If booted by EFI/UEFI, boot services are exited.

 `esp` is set to the requested stack as per stivale2 header.
 An invalid return address of 0 is pushed to the stack before jumping to the kernel.